 What is Estate Planning?

 Many people believe that estate planning is essentially preparing a basic will.
-While writing a will is certainly a significant part of what estate planning attorneys do, the truth is that estate planning involves comprehensive planning for your life and after your death.
-Simply put, estate planning is the process of designing a plan that answers the following three questions:
+While writing a will is certainly important, the truth is that planning your estate involves forming a comprehensive strategy for your life and after your death.
+Simply put, it is the process of designing a plan that answers the following three questions: